CutaneousBioinf/Automatic-Cell-Typing/README.md

 Precise Classification further classifies the cells within each main cell type and identify each sub-celltype.
 Clustering results from [BASS](https://github.com/zhengli09/BASS) are used as prior info.

+In our pipeline, we only gave an example of Myeloid.Cells, but in reality users should type in the specific main celltype they are looking into and path to the corresponding scRNA-seq reference dataset.

-The output of this step contains a renewed giotto object, and a umap plot of the whole dataset.
+The outputs of this step contain a renewed giotto object, and a umap plot of the whole dataset.
 The precise classification results can be found with `xenium_gobj@cell_metadata$cell$rna$sub_cell_type_isML_updated`

 ## Step 4: Symphony Mapping